 The Young Jammers program encourages local citizens who may have old or unused musical stringed instruments (fiddles, banjos, guitars, basses, mandolin, or dulcimers) sitting in their closets or attics to dig them out and donate them.
 These instruments will be distributed to youth between the ages of 9 and 17 who want to learn to play music and jam.

-Weekly classes are held on Tuesdays at Coconino Center for the Arts from 6:30-8 P.M.
-The “Feeder Class” learns 3 chords in 5 keys, and scales.
+Weekly classes are currently on hold.
+A typical class starts with the “Feeder Class” learns 3 chords in 5 keys, and scales.
 When the jammer graduates to the “Beginner Class,” the jammer learns how to play simple folk songs & the art of playing together.
 There’s an “Advanced Class” for those requiring greater difficulty.
 The class ends with a full instrument jam.

 The Jammers, age between 9 & 17, get both the instrument & the instruction free of charge!
 Many of you have approached us at one time or another, expressing an interest in sharing some of your time & talent to preserve this important program.
 Now is the time to join the volunteer roster and help us shape this program, and keep tradition alive!